 Let’s go over an example of how this works.
-We’ll assume that we’re running a financial investment website and a typical event we record is when someone creates an account.
+We’ll assume that we’re running a Vacation Rental website and a typical event we record is when someone creates an account.

-The image below shows an event name, “investment inquiry – created account,” and the respective property, “tracking_status” in Segment.
+The image below shows an event name, “rental inquiry – created account”, and the respective property, “tracking_status” in Segment.

-Defining and mapping the event name “investment inquiry – created account” and property “tracking_status” exactly as passed from Segment to Marketo is essential to firing the data properly.
+Defining and mapping the event name “rental inquiry – created account” and property “tracking_status” exactly as passed from Segment to Marketo is essential to firing the data properly.

 4. Matching the Marketo UI Key with the Marketo Integration Key